ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 During the first phase, the VPC is provisioned with 2 X virtual server instances with SAP certified storage and network configurations.

 During the second phase, the Ansible playbooks are called and the SAP architecture is installed for both dedicated VSIs SAP App VSI system and dedicated SAP HANA VSI box.
-The SAP architecture that is deployed is the SAP S/4HANA release on stand-alone dedicated SAP HANA 2.0 box release as a distributed deployment model.
+The SAP architecture that is deployed is the SAP S/4HANA release on a stand-alone dedicated SAP HANA 2.0 box release as a distributed deployment model.
 For more information about this architecture, see [Automating SAP HANA stand-alone virtual server instance on IBM Cloud® VPC by using Terraform and Ansible](/docs/sap?topic=sap-automate-terraform-sap-hana-vsi&interface=ui).

 ## Single-host SAP HANA system
 {: #automate-s4hana-terraform-ansible-single}